 “The Atlantic Provinces had a strong, unified vision of what we wanted to achieve as a result of this contract and provider evaluation process,” said Paula Biggar, Minister of Transportation, Infrastructure and Energy for Prince Edward Island.
 “We selected Gemalto because their broad experience and security capabilities can improve what we are doing today, and their innovations in technology will help us achieve what we want to do in the coming years.”

 “We are thrilled to be working with the Atlantic Provinces to create a new opportunity for residents to realize the benefit of the latest card security and durability with their new’s license,” said Steve Purdy, Vice President of Government Programs in North America at Gemalto.
-“Moving to central issuance will bring efficiencies and improve the customer’s experience, both during enrollment and with the day-to-day use of their driver’s license or ID card.”
+“Moving to central issuance will bring efficiencies and improve the customer’s experience, both during enrollment and with the day-to-day use of their ’s license or ID card.”

 Gemalto (Euronext NL0000400653 GTO) is the global leader in digital security, with 2016 annual revenues of €3.1 billion and customers in over 180 countries.
 We bring trust to an increasingly connected world.

 Our technologies and services enable businesses and governments to authenticate identities and protect data so they stay safe and enable services in personal devices, connected objects, the cloud and in between.

 Gemalto’s solutions are at the heart of modern life, from payment to enterprise security and the internet of things.
 We authenticate people, transactions and objects, encrypt data and create value for software – enabling our clients to deliver secure digital services for billions of individuals and things.